Rique-Yazzie/cs386-a1/reports/report 4.md

 Appreciations: Melvin writing and documenting everything mostly for the deliverable and report 4.

-Successes: Started UI mock up for Mark and Riquee, and Chris beginning researches on databases for our website.
+Successes: Started UI mock up for Mark and Rique, and Chris beginning researches on databases for our website.

 Failures: No failures for this week.